 Andrew Cremer Hall is available for undergraduate students and is a part of The Village at St. Mary's.
-Cremer Hall is home to the Rowdy Rattlers themed community.
 Cremer Hall is a three-story residence hall that offers a private room entrance and private bathroom for two people of the same gender in each room.
 Each room has built-in closets and drawers with a twin bed, desk and chair for each person.
+Fire alarm monitoring done on site and partial sprinkler system installed.